cdinu/dot-files/README.md

-These are my configuration files.
-For now VIM is enough
+These are some my configuration files.

-In the future I plan to have the scripts to install required npm packages for develpment as well.
-For now these are:

-Install the required programs
+Install the required programs manually

 ```
 apt-get update